10 Free Typing Games Websites to Boost your Keyboarding Skills

 Instead of focusing upon one particular game, Novel Games (view website) combines some of the highest rated speed and accuracy games into one landing page where you can truly refine your skills.

-Others of note include “Raining Cats and Dogs”, a game that also tests your memory skills and “Candy Bags”, where you collect certain sweet treats dependent upon your accuracy.
+Others of note include “Raining Cats and Dogs”, a typing game that also tests your memory skills and “Candy Bags”, where you collect certain sweet treats dependent upon your accuracy.
 The more accurate you are, the higher your score!

 Typingtest (view website) offers numerous styles of games, ensuring that you can develop the skills exactly how you choose.
 Each and every game employs the skills of touch typing and accuracy training to ensure you remember just where to place your hands.